• United Kingdom

 Personal Statement

-Ruaridh is an engineer and network researcher who investigates influence and division in dynamical systems.
-His work often exists at the boundary between disciplines, and has led to publications on Alzheimer’s disease, bird flocks, disease spread, image processing, robotic and satellite systems.
-This diverse portfolio informs his study of networks and offers opportunities to transfer innovation between domains.
-His current work includes developing design tools for the next generation of satellite constellations with AAC Clyde Space, mapping tidal channels on a European Space Agency (ESA) funded project, and monitoring child neurodevelopment through tablet gameplay – with a focus on Autism.
+Ruaridh is an engineer studying systems, networks and patterns.
+His work often exists at the boundary between disciplines, and has led to publications on Alzheimer’s disease, bird flocks, disease spread, satellite Earth observation, robotic and satellite systems.
+This diverse portfolio informs his role as an interdisciplinary research lead in the Future Hospital Initiative, connecting across faculties to build collaborative research proposals and enhance the research environment.
+His current work includes developing design tools for the next generation of satellite constellations with AAC Clyde Space, mapping tidal channels on a European Space Agency (ESA) funded project, monitoring child neurodevelopment through tablet gameplay – with a focus on Autism, and redesigning patient pathways in the NHS.

 Ruaridh has a background in the development of space technology and research into its applications.
 This includes delivering a three-year horizon scanning activity for the UK Space Agency, which assessed the potential of future space technology, and leading the development of a sounding rocket experiment for four years as part of ESA's REXUS programme.